PREPARING FOR A METEORITE-HUNTING EXPEDITION

 METAL DETECTOR / MAGNET CANE

-If you are looking for buried meteorites you obviously need a detector.
+If you are looking for buried meteorites you will need a good metal detector.
 Different detectors are better at finding different types of meteorites.
-Do you homework or ask us.
-Aerolite Meteorites is a licensed Minelab dealer and we will be glad to advise you.
+Do you homework or ask me.
+Aerolite Meteorites, Inc. is an authorized Minelab metal detector dealer with decades of meteorite-hunting expertise and we will be glad to advise you.

 We take magnet canes into the field for a reason.
 Almost all meteorites contain iron and will stick to a magnet.
 There are, however, a whole lot of rocks out there that look like meteorites, but aren’t.
 Using a magnet cane prevents you from bending over to pick up rocks one thousand times a day.
-If that doesn’t sound like a big deal, try picking up a thousand rocks only to discover that not one of them is a meteorite.
+If that doesn’t sound like such a big deal, try picking up a thousand rocks in one day, while discovering that none of them are meteorites.

 When searching in known strewnfields, I log every find.
 That helps me understand the fall pattern of meteorites and may give me clues about the locations of other, undiscovered pieces.
 GPS data can be very useful to meteorite researchers who are building strewnfield maps, and a GPS can also save your life.
 Eager to start a desert hunt, I once took off in such a hurry that I lost my bearings.
 It is very easy, especially in tundra or flat desert, to forget where you parked the truck.
 Before you head out into the field, GPS your vehicle or campsite, so you can find your way home when you are tired and it’s getting dark.